Tasmanian Government Railways Y class: Later years

 In March 1978, the Y class were included in the transfer of the Tasmanian Government Railways to Australian National.
 With the new transfer of twenty 830 class locomotives from South Australia and later purchase of ZB class and ZC class locomotives from Queensland Rail, the Y class were made redundant.

 In the late 1970s and early 1980s, all members of the Y class were retrofitted with stronger automatic couplers, which had by then become standard equipment.
-Y1 & Y5 also received air train brakes in 1985, with the others withdrawn following the cessation of vacuum braked services in 1988.
-Most of these where been preserved at this stage.
-With Y2 going to Derwent Valley Railway, Y3 going to Queen Victoria Museum & Art gallery, Launceston, Y4 to Tasmanian Transport Museum and finally Y6&8 to Don River Railway.
-With Tasrail retaining Y7 for parts.
+Y1 and Y5 also received air train brakes in 1985, with the others withdrawn following the cessation of vacuum braked services in 1988.
+Most of these were being preserved at this stage.
+With Y2 going to Derwent Valley Railway, Y3 going to the Queen Victoria Museum & Art Gallery, Launceston, Y4 to Tasmanian Transport Museum and finally Y6&8 to Don River Railway.
+Tasrail retained Y7 for parts.

-Y7 was rebuilt in 2001 as a driving van for use on Railton to Devonport cement trains.
-With this finally stored in 2017.
+In 2001, Y7 was rebuilt as a driving van for use on Railton to Devonport cement trains.
+With Y7 stored in 2017.
 Two members of the class remained in regular service with TasRail, renumbered as the 2150 class, until mid 2016 when stored out of use.
+In its twilight years, Y1 was modified with reinforced side windows, an extra window on the front door and sealed headlights, as well as a repaint into Tasrail yellow and grey.
+Y5 received much of the same modifications, except it retained its reverse AN yellow and green.
+The modifications to Y5 were reversed when the locomotive entered preservation.

 In May 2022, Y1 (2150) & Y5 (2151) where donated for preservation to Derwent Valley Railway and Launceston & North East Railway respectively.
 Only leaving DV1, formally Y7, not preserved.